All Episodes

 I know that Mozam's a nice gentleman.

-Uh my son is innocent.
+My son is innocent.

-We held four guys at Gitmo.
+So anyway, bottom line, we held four guys at Gitmo.

-The Brits said you don't have enough to charge them, let them loose.
+The Brits said, you don't have enough to charge them, let them loose.

 We let them loose.